 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-— Ensure that all format string functions are passed as static string which cannot be controlled by the user and that the proper number of arguments is always sent to that function.
+— Ensure that all format string functions are passed as static string which cannot be controlled by the user and that the proper number of arguments is always sent to that function;

-— Always supply an expected format string, even if it is the apparently redundant ‘write a string’.
+— Always supply an expected format string, even if it is the apparently redundant ‘write a string’;

-— Never let a non-static text string be output as the format string.
+— Never let a non-static text string be output as the format string;

 — Ensure all control sequences used to format I/O match the associated parameter.